sccn/imat/README.md

 *IMA.srate - original sampling rate of EEG data used to compute the spectra*
 *IMA.ntrials - number of trials used to commpute the tie-frequency decomposition*
 *IMA.ntw_trials - number of timewindows per trial*
-*IMA.eigvec - pc backprojection in time*
+*IMA.winsize - window length in seconds for computing spectra in the time-frequency decomposition* *IMA.eigvec - pc backprojection in time*
 *IMA.pc - pc spectral backprojection*
 *IMA.timefreq - time-frequency decomposition (spectograms for each IC)*